su - zextras

 carbonio> backup doSmartScan start

-A typical Carbonio command is composed by several parts, some of which is required for the command to work properly.
+A typical Carbonio command is composed by several parts, some of which is required for the command to work properly, for example

 Module#